infinum/android-buggy/README.md

 )
 ```

+Check the [sample app](sample) for more detailed examples.

+### Specific usage info

+Library also provides different modules for specific use cases.

-Additional modules provide additional functionality.
-For example, `buggy-android` module provides
-`BuggyResource` implementations for Android specific details about device and app.
+`buggy-android` module provides `BuggyResource` implementations for Android specific details about
+device and app.

 ```kotlin
 Buggy.Builder()